 - The B-broker is obliged to pay for clients’ beneficial trades with its own money.

-- B-brokers spend more money on dealing and risk-management software, like tools that monitor platform abusers.
+- B-brokers spend more money on desk and risk-management software, like tools that monitor platform abusers.
 For example, risk profiling or anti-fake account plugins.

-- Some regulators forbid all types of B-book dealing, strictly checking broker’s trading reports.
+- Some regulators forbid all types of B-book, strictly checking broker’s trading reports.